dcastil/tailwind-merge/docs/api-reference.md

 )
 ```

 It is used internally within `twMerge` and a direct subset of [`clsx`](https://www.npmjs.com/package/clsx).
-If you use `clsx` or [`classnames`](https://www.npmjs.com/package/classnames) to apply Tailwind classes conditionally and don't need support for object arguments, you can use `join` instead, it is a little faster and will save you a few hundred bytes in bundle size.
+If you use `clsx` or [`classnames`](https://www.npmjs.com/package/classnames) to apply Tailwind classes conditionally and don't need support for object arguments, you can use `twJoin` instead, it is a little faster and will save you a few hundred bytes in bundle size.

 ## `getDefaultConfig`